 Sure enough, a year after opening, the Banning project was being whittled away.
 In November 1943 a representative of its six thousand residents (in two thousand units) testified before Congress, listing several issues faced by the tenants: inadequacy in health service, child care, and public transportation; an increase in juvenile delinquency; and the termination of a full-time recreational staff of five just two months before.34 It was wartime, of course, the perennial excuse for belt tightening.
 Except that wartime was Banning’s reason for being.

 Housing projects like Banning hadn’t been created for what we’d think of as the traditionally disadvantaged.
 Banning had been “built for war workers and their families,” its ad tag line being “So That War Workers May Live Close to Their Jobs” at the L.A.
 Harbor.
-It was
+It was to be

 situated on a 156-acre tract of land within half a mile of the vital shipyard industries. […]